Things to Consider When Storing Precious Metals At Home

 The best alternative to storing precious metals at home is a trustworthy precious metal storage company.
 My go-to-vaulting facility is called Goldbroker.
-I use and trust them for years.
+I have used and trust them for years.
 It’s a French-led team, with vaulting facilities in London, Zürich, New York, Toronto, and Singapore.
-Very solid firm.
+Very solid company.
 Being advised by gold guru Egon Von Greyerz, they have been around long enough to earn my trust, and I can recommend doing business with them.

 Alternative To Storing Precious Metals At Home

 Should it not be possible for you to store precious metals at home, or at a storage facility, the next-best alternative is to put your metals in a deposit box at your local bank.
 I do not recommend this.
 We keep our precious metals outside the banking sector as insurance.
 I don’t buy precious metals out of greed, but out of fear, hoping that I’ll never have to rely on them.
 Should the global financial system indeed implode, you want to keep your assets as far as possible from any bank or financial institution.
 Storing gold with your local bank is like asking your neighbor’s dog to guard your meaty bone!
 Not good.